Fauna of Asia: Indian subcontinent

 The Indian Subcontinent bioregion covers most of India, Pakistan, Bangladesh, Nepal, Bhutan, and Sri Lanka.
 The Hindu Kush, Karakoram, Himalaya, and Patkai ranges bound the bioregion on the northwest, north, and northeast; these ranges were formed by the collision of the northward-drifting Indian subcontinent with Asia beginning 45 million years ago.
 The Hindu Kush, Karakoram, and Himalaya are a major biogeographic boundary between the subtropical and tropical fauna of the Indian subcontinent and the temperate climate Palearctic realm.
-The Western Ghats and Sri Lanka are important biodiversity hotspots.
+The Western Ghats and Sri Lanka, and the Himalayas are important biodiversity hotspots.